MacLemon/CongressChecklist/README.md

 ### Clothing
 - At least ONE clean shirt for each day you stay, plus two for traveling to and from congress (nerdy print is always welcome)
 - At least ONE set of clean underwear for each day you stay, plus two for traveling to and from congress (Doesn't necessarily need to be in matching pairs, but that is up to you.)
-- At least ONE pair of clean socks/stockings/tights/overknees for each day you stay, plus two for traveling to and from congress
+- At least ONE pair of clean socks/stockings/tights/overknees for each day you stay, plus two for traveling to and from congress (again, matching pairs optional)
 - Enough pants/skirts/trousers/dresses/etc. so you can wear clean clothes every day you attend congress (even if somebody accidentally (or intentionally) spills a beverage all over you!)
 - Sewing set (needle, thread, spare button for your trousers/skirts/shirts/blouses/etc.)
 - Long sleeve shirts
-- Hoodies, pullovers (it's cold outside!)
+- Hoodies, pullovers, zippers, vests (it's cold outside!)
-- Jacket (wind proof, at least somewhat water resistant) (it's cold outside!)
+- Jacket, coat (wind proof, at least somewhat water resistant)
 - Cap, wool cap
 - Umbrella
 - Comfortable shoes (You'll make a lot of distance-units during your stay)
 - Bag to separate laundry from clean clothes in your luggage
 - Gloves
+- Your favorite chainmail body armor
 - Scarf
 - Swim suit, bikini, trunks (in case your hotel has a pool)